debymf/minchange/README.md

 # Minimum Change

 ## SUMMARY
-This web application is used to print the minimum amount of coins that can be combined intro a certain user defined value.
-The user should upload a file with the number to be changed into coins.
-The result is presented in the screen.
+This web application is used to print the minimum amount of coins that can be combined into a certain user defined value.
+The user should upload a file with the amount.
+The result is presented on the screen.

-If the user writes a number that is outside the allowed range(1 to 250), then an error message appears.
+If the user writes a number that is outside the allowed range (defined in CoinDeterminer), then an error message appears.
 The obtained results were as expected:

     Input Test:
     6